Guilded-NET/Guilded-NET.github.io/guides/createBotScratch.md

 This should include whole <q>config</q> directory.

-We can now use it in our code:
+We can now use it in your code:

 ```csharp
 // At the very top